Luminware/Six-Prototype/README.md

 # Six-Prototype
-Repository for a platformer game Six had a bunch of ideas for
+Repository for a WIP platformer game Six had a bunch of ideas for